seppar93/globeTrotter/README.md

 # globeTrotter

-A web application to find friends to travel with.
-Currently in production
+A web application to find friends to travel with based on the metrics of budget, destination, and schedule

 ## Motivation

-In production

-## Build status

-In production
+Finding the exact time for frinds to schudle time of and destinations that people wish to visit is often diffcult.
+I felt that  Having a web application that helps with the logstics of travel will give people more time to focus on what they enjoy.

 ## Code style